PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/IntroStatisticalInference.md

 ```
 Complete module 8-11.
 Makes sure to open the powerpoint presenations the course asks you to open, it's useful to have different explanations of the same thing.
 It helps you learn: neuron that wire together, fire together.
 In essence consuming multiple examples helps you connect concepts in you brain making it easier to recall.

+# 2)  In-Class discussion
+At 16:00, there's a online meeting you're encouraged to take part in to ask questions and to discuss our progress and reflect on today activities.

 That's it for today, tomorrow we're going to learn how we can analyse different relationships between variables.

 ## Resources